AskeFC/BookGallery/README.md

 # BookGallery
 Booklike gallery for Web in Html5, Css3 & JavaScript, it is ONLY for browsers supporting the latest ([ATOW](http://www.acronymfinder.com/Slang/ATOW.html))  [W3C standards](https://www.w3.org/standards/).
 If you encounter any problems, first try updating your browser, OS and drivers.
 If it still persist then try again with something like [Mozilla](https://www.mozilla.org)s [Firefox](https://www.mozilla.org/en-US/firefox/) browser.

+##### All pictures herein are copyright of their respective owners.
+Since they have been shared and reshared multiple times at major picture exchange websites, I unfortunately have no idea who the original author is and thus cannot contact them for approval, if you have any complaints just throw me a mail and I will remove all traces of the object in question.

 <br>

 ### TODO